-One major component of vape juice that often causes problems for some people is propylene glycol.
-It is used in lots of products, from deodorants to all sorts of fragrances, even things like wet wipes and some brands of soap!
+A key component of vape juice that often causes problems for some people is propylene glycol.
+It is used in lots of products, from deodorants to fragrances, and even wet wipes and some brands of soap.

 Therefore, if you have a really serious sensitivity to PG…well, you probably know by now.
-While there aren’t many kinds of vape carts that are entirely PG-free, you can find many that rely on 100% organic vegetable glycerin instead.
+While there aren’t many kinds of vape carts that are entirely PG-free, you can find many that use 100% organic vegetable glycerin instead.

 Vegetable Glycerin Sensitivity

 Unfortunately, some people are actually sensitive to vegetable glycerin, too!
 Again, you are unlikely to have a serious sensitivity or allergy to VG without knowing that you do.

 The compound is widely used in soap, skincare products, cosmetics, and foodstuffs as a stabilizer.
 Suffice to say, a serious physical incompatibility with VG is a rare thing, and without solid evidence that VG is what causes your symptoms, you shouldn’t bet on it.